-- Compassion: Animal care technicians need be able to treat animals with kindness and show understanding to them, their owners and anyone else involved with or responsible for their care.
+- Compassion: Animal care technicians need to be able to treat animals with kindness and show understanding to them, their owners, and anyone else involved with or responsible for their care.

 - Detail-oriented: Technicians need to understand the specific procedures used to provide care to animals in their facility.
 Whether this is how to provide them with medicine or food, sterilize equipment for use or keep a watchful and consistent eye on them, paying attention to details helps provide a safe environment.